ggoldens/pm-slack-app/README.md

 ### Step 1

-Click the "Add to Slack" button below, and select a channel you would like to post messages to.
+Click the "Add to Slack" button below, and select a channel you would like to post Bounce notifications to.
+The `/postmark` command will work in any channel.

 localhost: